stephomi/nomadsculpt.com/manual/docs/settings.md

 ![](./images/settings_display_settings.png)

 ### Smooth Shading
-If Smooth Shading is disabled, the faces are shaded independently, so you can see the underlying topology.
+Toggle smooth and faceted shading.
+When faceted the polygons are shaded independently, so you can see the underlying topology.
-This is the reason why disabling it is preferred during the sculpting stage.
-However for rendering purposes, sometimes you might want to enable it.
+It can be useful to see faceted shading during the sculpting stage, then change to smooth shading for rendering.

-Disabling Smooth Shading improves the performance a little bit.
+Disabling Smooth Shading improves performance a little bit.

 ### Outline
-You can display an outline on your current selection.
+Toggle an outline on your current selection.

-This is useful to get visual feedback on your current selected meshes in case [Darken Unselected](#darken-unselected-objects) is disabled.
+This is useful to get visual feedback on your current selected mesh(es) in case [Darken Unselected](#darken-unselected-objects) is disabled.

 From a performance point of view, using [Darken Unselected](#darken-unselected-objects) is much better than using the outline solution.

 ### Grid
-Display a planar grid so that you can get a better understanding of how your scene is positioned on the scene.
+Toggle a background grid, useful for understanding object placement and scale.

 ### Two sided
+Toggle two sided polygon display.
 All faces point in a certain direction.
 Faces that are considered *backface* are the ones that point "away" from the camera viewpoint.

 For example the startup simple sphere will have its faces point towards the outside.